DBSalvia/fish-config/README.md

 # quick-config

-A Bash automated configuation for my most frequently used command line tools.
+A Bash automated configuation for my most frequently used command line tools:
-Install.sh will get and configure the following:

 * Homebrew
 * NVM